 3. Narrow cabinets installed on the side of a cupboard or base cabinet can be an extra pantry:

 If you have a slim kitchen cabinet installed on the side of a cupboard or base cabinet, you can turn it into an extra pantry.
 These cabinets are perfect for storing canned goods, spices, and other dry ingredients.
-By using clear containers and labels, you can easily find what you need.
-For added organization, consider installing pull-out shelves or baskets for easy access.

 Source: neals.com